By Emilio Sánchez Vicario, CEO & Founder at Sánchez-Casal Academy.

 Leave behind the negative experiences of your past.
 Only take with you what you’ve learnt from those experiences.
 Focus on the present and prepare for when your moment arrives.
 Remember, sport is always fair and life should be fair as well.

 Thank you very much to the Salmerón family for sharing their story with us.
+Thank you to Eva Pascual, co-author of this post.

 Emilio Sánchez Vicario